xiechengmude/xDAN-Voice-speaches/docs/index.md

 !!! note

     This project was previously named `faster-whisper-server`.
-I've decided to change the name from `faster-whisper-server`, as the project has evolved to support more than just transcription.
+I've decided to change the name from `faster-whisper-server`, as the project has evolved to support more than just ASR.

 !!! note